polar-app/polar-app/_posts/2020-06-20-Former-Miss-Ohio-And-Hollywood-Actress-Reads-Daily-to-Advocate-for-Health.md

 Lindsay Davis is a powerful example of someone who hasn’t let their circumstances define them.
 She has taken control of her life and utilized her platform to advocate for children with heart conditions.
 Her words will live on and continue to positively impact the lives of children for generations.

-At <ahref="https://getpolarized.io/" target="_blank">Polar</a>, our vision is to make education a basic human right, and we share Lindsay’s enthusiasm for spreading awareness and knowledge.
+At <a href="https://getpolarized.io/" target="_blank">Polar</a>, our vision is to make education a basic human right, and we share Lindsay’s enthusiasm for spreading awareness and knowledge.
 We strongly believe that written words have the power to open minds and create lasting change.